 Although citizenship interviews and ceremonies began to resume in June on a limited basis, there is a backlog of both citizenship interviews and oath ceremonies that will take months to catch up.
-In addition, 75% of USCIS staff is expected to be furloughed this summer due to an agency budget shortfall, which will increase and prolong the immigration backlog.
+In addition, 75% of USCIS staff is expected to be furloughed real soma online this summer due to an agency budget shortfall, which will increase and prolong the immigration backlog.

 Illinois Voter Registration

 The deadlines to register to vote in the November elections is approaching.
 Most states have a voter registration deadline in October.
 Illinois’s 2020 voter registration deadline for the November elections is